-In 1921 the military took over the administration of the district until September 1925, when it reverted to civil administration in 1928, the boundary was shifted North of Modo Gashe to the line of Uaso Nyiro and Lake Dera. unitl 1917, Bulsesa was a sub-district of Wajir but in 1918, Wajir became a district of its own.
+In 1921 the military took over the administration of the district until September 1925 when it reverted to civil administration.
+In 1928, the boundary was shifted North of Modo Gashe to the line of Uaso Nyiro and Lake Dera.
+Until 1917, Bulsesa was a sub-district of Wajir but in 1918, Wajir became a district of its own.

-The headquaters of Wajir was evacuated in 1940 during the Italian invasion. save for that period, Wajir has remained a full district since 1918.
+The headquarters of Wajir was evacuated in 1940 during the Italian invasion.
+Except for that period, Wajir has remained a full district since 1918.

 The following nine communities form the northern part of Kenya: Borana, Rendile, Turkana, Elmolo, Pokot, Samburu, Somali, Dasanach and Gabbra.

 They live a nomadic way of life in a semi-arid environment which supports camel, cattle, sheep, goats and donkeys.
 The Elmolo are fishermen while the Dasanach practice agro-pastoralism.